 Canada Provincial Map

-Provinces and territories are the first-level administrative unit in Canada.
+Provinces and territories are the first-level administrative units in Canada.
 Overall, there are 10 provinces and 3 territories.
 From west to east, the 10 provinces are British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec, Newfoundland and Labrador, New Brunswick, Prince Edward Island, and Nova Scotia.
 Territories occupy the northern region of Canada, which includes Yukon, Northwest Territories, and Nunavut.